 Then in June, he was here in this shareholder's meeting.
-I'm giving you a bit details of what had happened before he stood on this stage because it'd make you feel more related to this speech of what people called a 'heartfelt' moment:
+I'm giving you a bit details of what had happened before he stood on this stage because it would make you feel more related to this speech of what people called a 'heartfelt' moment:

 This is a three minutes extract of his speech during Tesla's 2018 Q2 shareholder meeting that I used to perform the analysis.
-So here's the result we got:
+So here is the result we got:

 Try to imagine this is not Elon Musk.
 When the result came out, as we would have expected, is not impressive.